spinofsf/SDC-Traffic-sign-classifier/README.md

 And the result from the CNN, it can be seen that the model classifies the images accurately.

 ![alt text](./writeup_images/test_image_results.png)

+The top 5 softmax probabilities associated with each of these images is shown below.
+The top probability is close to 1 indicating that in most cases, the model is easily able to recognize the images.

 ---

 ### Discussion and further work